All Episodes

 What you did for me, I can't stop until I help somebody else and do the same thing that you did for me.

-If you vote for Hillary, you're gonna screw it all up.
+By the way, if you vote for Hillary, if you vote for Hillary, you're going to screw it all up.

-Your opportunities are gonna, you know, dwindle.
+Your opportunities are going to dwindle.

-And I think and see, I think it's illegal.
+And I think, and see, I think it's illegal.

 Now you sound like you're buying my vote.